 I recently asked on our Instagram how you feel when accepting praise or compliments.
 Can you actually accept it?
 What emotions come up and where do they come from?
 More importantly, I think about whether my reluctance to receive praise is part of a bigger issue of self-image and keeping myself small.
 I'd love to hear what you think and listen to your experiences.

 For me it's really different whether the feedback comes in person and I am 'visible' when receiving kind words, or whether I can read them unobserved!

 Positive feedback, especially about my work, is so wonderful to receive, and I value it so much as an inspiration and driver to keep going.
-However, having to be 'present' to hear things said about me is something I find so, so awkward and hard!
-Reading a testimonial is so much easier.
+However, having to be 'present' to hear things said about me is something I find so awkward and hard!
+Reading a written testimonial after a workshop is so much easier.

 These shame triggers are so subtle, but I could feel the pressure and judgement from around the room if I ever did anything right.
 It seemed impossible to me that anyone could be both 'clever' and 'liked'.
-Being academic was such a fundamental part of my personal and family identity, but it suddenly wasn't accepted in the world where I had to spend a large amount of my time.
-At home, my academic parents and grandparents made me feel valued and 'good enough' because of my work achievements, and the school ignored me because I ticked all the right boxes and didn't cause any trouble.
+Being academic was such a big part of my personal and family identity, but it suddenly wasn't accepted in the world where I had to spend a large amount of my time.

 Learning to make myself small and secretive in this way, in order to survive in my social world, must have had a lasting impact.
 Only when I got to sixth form and then undergrad was it safe to succeed.
 The nurturing environments I experienced there began to rebuild confidence, but there is still work to be done in re-wiring my belief that I will not be liked if I do too well.
 I wonder if anyone else is feeling the same?
 For me, this work starts to look like: